 Big lenses, reader requests, and final thoughts

-In this last Shooter's Report installment, I discuss my experience using larger Micro Four Thirds and even some Four Thirds lenses, just for fun.
+In this last Field Test installment, I discuss my experience using larger Micro Four Thirds and even some Four Thirds lenses, just for fun.
 I also wrap up my Panasonic GM1 review with some reader requests and other small details, as well as my final summary.
 (Note: We'll be finalizing the entire review with test results, pros & cons and conclusions shortly.)

 In my final shooter's report, I answer reader requests and offer some parting thoughts.